POWERS & DUTIES

 (2) Statistics Section: The entire vital statistics of the Commissionerate is gathered and presented.
 Details for all questions raised in Parliament on Central Excise and Service Tax subjects are gathered and transmitted for answer.
 The revenue trend is monitored.
 The pendency position of various aspects of work like, adjudication, refunds, assessments are monitored.
 Periodical reports including the most important Monthly Technical Report(MTR) is prepared.

-(3) Computer Section: This section is responsible for optimum deployment of Computer Network.
+(3) Systems Section: This section is responsible for optimum deployment of Computer Network.
 All the data are fed and retrieved.

 (4) Review and Tribunal Section: This section has Superintendents, Inspectors and Ministerial staff to assist in the matters relating to the Review of the Orders passed by the adjudicating officers and filing of appeals in various appeal forums like Commissioner Appeals, Tribunals and Government of India.